buxlabs/abstract-syntax-tree/README.md

 #### append

-Append lets you to push nodes to the body of the abstract syntax tree.
+Append pushes nodes to the body of the abstract syntax tree.
 It accepts estree nodes as input.

 ```js
 const { parse, append } = require('abstract-syntax-tree')